 There are times in every dog’s life when their world is turned upside down.
 When even the smallest of events becomes a monumental obstacle.
 Stages of development when puppies are hyper-aware of the world around them and learn to respond with a survival instinct like their wolf ancestors.

 These periods of development are referred to as puppy fear periods or the puppy fear stage as others call it.

-During certain fear periods, the reactivity level of puppies rise causing him to act defensively, become protective and more territorial.
-These new fears seems to pop out of nowhere.
+During certain fear periods, the reactivity level of puppies rises causing him to act defensively, become protective and more territorial.
+These new fears seem to pop out of nowhere.

 Dogs appear fearful of novel stimuli or stimuli met before but that did not trigger a significant reaction.